jmonc/BNLM/docs/pup_motor/pup_motor.md

 * Mother rats could be treated with a drug during pregnancy to examine how prenatal exposure to such substances can alter pup development.

-## Homework Assignment:

-* Create developmental figures for each of traits, with age in days along the X-axis, and either percent success, latency, duration or distance along the Y-axis.

 ## References:

 [Alberts JR \(2005\) Infancy.
 In: IQ Whishaw and B Kolb \(Eds\), _The behavior of the Laboratory rat: A handbook with tests._ Oxford University Press: Toronto.](http://www.sociallearning.info/storage/pdf/lab%20rat%20handbook%20-%20social%20learning.pdf)

 [Altman J, Sudarshan K \(1975\) Postnatal development of locomotion in the laboratory rat.
 Anim Behav, 23\(4\):896-920.](https://www.ncbi.nlm.nih.gov/pubmed/1200422)